alexkates/prettier-plugin-object-multiline/README.md

 - **Consistency**: Ensures all object properties are formatted in the same way, regardless of object size
 - **Readability**: Makes objects easier to read, with each property on its own line
-- **Easy Diffs**: When objects change, git diffs are cleaner with one property per line
+- **Cleaner Git Diffs**: When objects change, Git diffs are cleaner with one property per line
 - **Simplified Editing**: Makes it easier to add, remove, or reorder properties
-- **No Configuration**: Works out of the box with zero configuration
+- **Zero Configuration**: Works out of the box with no additional setup

 ## Compatibility